 If you have a business or lots of expenses that you can put on a credit card, minimum spending requirements should not be much of a problem.

 It is also important to determine your spending habits because some credit cards have bonus categories and an extra point or 2 can add up quickly.
 For example, the Chase Sapphire Reserve earns 3 points per dollar or travel and dining.
 We spend a lot on travel and dining, so it makes sense for us to have a card that earns bonus points in those categories.

 Your travel goals will also help determine which miles or points you need to focus on.
+The next step is to decide which credit cards are best for you.
 Knowing which miles or points you need helps determine which credit cards are right for you.

-There are 4 different types credit cards that earn points/miles that you can redeem for travel
+There are 4 different types of credit cards that earn points/miles that you can redeem for travel

 Click here for more information.

 - Airline co-branded cards

 - Cards that earn bank points